briemadu/inc-bidirectional/README.md

 # WARNING

-[May 5, 2022] The Edit Overhead metric with delay was being incorrectly computed in the code.
-It has been fixed in the code.
+[May 5, 2022] The Edit Overhead metric with delay is being incorrectly computed in the code.
+We will update a correction soon.
+[Aug 26, 2022] It has been fixed in the code.
+The numbers change minimally.
 A revision will come soon, but the conclusions remain unchanged.

 # README #